Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Andrew Winterborn

 Dr. Winterborn’s contributions as a veterinarian to laboratory animal science and medicine have been recognized on both national and international stages.
-He is a Diplomate of the American College of Laboratory Animal Medicine (DACLAM).
-He was distinguished as Charles River Veterinarian of the Year by the American Association of Laboratory Animal Science in 2017 and, subsequently, as Tecniplast Veterinarian of the Year by the Canadian Association for Laboratory Animal Science in 2018.
+He is a diplomate of the American College of Laboratory Animal Medicine, was distinguished as Charles River Veterinarian of the Year by the American Association of Laboratory Animal Science in 2017 and, subsequently, as Tecniplast Veterinarian of the Year by the Canadian Association for Laboratory Animal Science in 2018.

 Secretary, non-voting